 Their findings indicate that eating replacement food instead of honey prevents the bees from being exposed to other chemicals that help the bees fight off toxins, like those found in pesticides.
 (14)

 There are five products most commonly harvested from bees: Honey, pollen, beeswax, propolis, and royal jelly.

-Together with taking their food, beekeepers will take beeswax when harvesting honey.
-The process begins by collecting the entire comb structure and melting it down, then straining the wax out.
+Together with the food, beekeepers also often take beeswax when harvesting honey.
+The process begins by collecting the entire comb structure, melting it down, and then straining the wax.
 Beekeepers might also take the propolis.

-- First, the queen bee is removed from a group of young bees.
-This removal stimulates the young bees into making new queens.
+- First, the queen bee is removed from a group of young bees to stimulate them into making new queens.

-- Each new queen larvae dines on a small amount of royal jelly.
+- Then, each new queen dines on royal jelly.

-- The beekeeper kills the queen larvae and harvests the royal jelly.
+- Finally, they kill the larvae and harvest the jelly.

-In each of these cases, bees worked tirelessly to create these products and need them to survive.
+In each case, bees worked tirelessly to create these things and needed them to survive.